 Types of Tent Heaters

-Propane tent heaters produce heat by burning liquefied petroleum gas (LPG), a clean, efficient fuel.
+- Propane heaters are powered by burning liquefied petroleum gas (LPG), a clean, efficient fuel.
 Portable propane tanks connect to the heater, upon which an igniter or a match creates a spark to jump-start the burning of gas.
-Propane heaters are rated in British Thermal Units (BTUs), which measure heat output per hour.
-Although the size of the tent is a factor, in general, most campers look for a propane tent heater that puts out between 2,500 to 5,000 BTUs per hour.
+Although propane burns cleaner than most gases, it does release a small amount of carbon monoxide.
+A tank top portable propane heater is a good

 In addition to power options, keep the following factors and features in mind when shopping for a tent heater.